shedskin/shedskin/doc/README.rst

 * Compile at least one program of around 3,000 lines, for example `Quameon`_.

-**0.9** (18-36 months from now)
+**1.0** (24-48 months from now)

+* Add support for multiple inheritance, generator expressions and nested functions

 * Improve type inference to the point where it works for typical, arbitrary programs of around 3,000 lines.

-* Add support for multiple inheritance, generator expressions and nested functions

-* Add basic stack allocation, out-of-bounds and wrap-around optimizations.